Spotting Between Periods

 The exact reason why fibroids cause spotting is still unknown.
 One theory is there are too many hormones within the body which may cause this “abnormal bleeding”.
 Like all conditions, every person may experience fibroid symptoms differently.
 Some women may not see any change in their menstruation, while others may suffer from periods lasting weeks or even months.

-Treatment for Spotting Between Periods
+Treatment For Spotting Between Periods

-At our centers, we believe that fibroid treatment should be convenient and accessible to all.
+We believe that fibroid treatment should be convenient and accessible to all.
 We have over 30 facilities across the nation from coast-to-coast.
 In addition, our treatments are covered by most insurances and some Medicaid plans.

-If you’re interested in scheduling an appointment or learning more about non-surgical treatments, visit our website or call us at 855-615-2555.
+If you’re interested in scheduling an appointment or learning more about non-surgical treatments, visit our website or call us at 855.615.2555.

 Like the information we post and the topics we discuss?
 Subscribe to our blog to have it delivered straight to your inbox every month.